johnjoshuaramirez/vogue/README.md

   Browse all available items using a list/detail layout to view full product information.

 - **Search, Filter & Sort**
-  Quickly find products with keyword search, filter by category or attributes, and sort by price, name, or date.
+  Quickly find products with keyword search, filter by category butes, and sort by price and date.

 - **Shopping Cart Functionality**
   Add items to a shopping cart and view all selected items in a single place.